ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server-hpvsdeploy.md

 You can use the same configuration file that had you created earlier for deploying the Secure Build virtual server by deleting the virtual server that was created (test_securebuild), and running the same steps as listed in the section: Procedure to create a Secure Build virtual server (for building the MongoDB image).
 The Secure Build virtual server thus created is used to build the digital banking application image.

-Alternatively, you can also create another configuration file with the details of the Secure Build server and create another virtual server, and use this virtual server to build the application image.
+Alternatively, you can also create another configuration file with the details of the Secure Build server and create another virtual server, and use this virtual server to build the digital banking application image.

 ## Procedure to create the digital virtual server

 You will follow the same steps as mentioned in the section: Procedure to create a Secure Build virtual server (for building the MongoDB image), but use a configuration file that specifies the details that are required for the digital virtual server.

-1. Create the configuration file for the MongoDB virtual server.
+1. Create the configuration file for the digital application virtual server.
 This following is an example of the configuration file:

     ??? example "digital_demo.yml"